TranceLove/ppsspp-debian/README.md

 4. Back to ppsspp's source tree, say `git checkout v1.9.4`.
 This is their latest release tag as of 1 Feb 2020
 5. `dpkg-buildpackage -b -a amd64` and take a coffee break
 6. If everything is OK you should have built Debian packages one level above source tree
 7. Take the packages you need for installation, depending whether you want dependency with OpenGL or SDL, and whether you want debug builds.

-The `ppsspp-common` package must be installed along.
+`ppsspp-common` must be installed along. `ppsspp-qt` is a deprecated package, which will point to `ppsspp` - this is not necessary.

 Depending the package manager you are using you may be prompted to install additional packages - follow the instructions as necessary.